Genialngash/Resitors-band-colors-and-ohms-law/README.md

 # resistohms
+ITS ALL ABOUT RESISTANCE AND OHMS LAW

-resistor color coding and ohms law calculator.
+-resistor color coding calculator.
+-ohms law calculator
+-smd resistance calculator (with EIA-96)

 ## Getting Started